ved-editor/ved/CONTRIBUTING.md

 ## Setting up your environment

-You will need Git and Pipenv and FFmpeg installed on your system.
+You will need Git, Pipenv and FFmpeg installed on your system.

 First [fork the repository](https://github.com/vidar-python/vidar-python/fork).
 Then, clone your fork and enter it:
 ```